seannyD/IntroToGitForTheLanguageSciences/Tutorials_source/tutorial2/Tutorial2.md

 See the last tutorial for a way of making sure some files are not included in the repository.

-## Set your git username

-When collaborating, it's good to know who makes what changes.
-You can tell git what your github username and email address is using `git config`.

-My github name is seannyD and my email is sean.roberts@hotmail.com, so I would use:

-	> git config --global user.name "seannyD"
-	> git config --global user.email "sean.roberts@hotmail.com"

-Set your own username and email now.

-*Note that the "--global" command sets your username for all repositories.
-You can set the username just for the current repository by navigating to the repository and using e.g. `git config user.name "seannyD"`.*

 ## Adding a remote repository

 In tutorial 1 we created a git repository.
 Let's link that to an online repository on GitHub.com.